 The smart city implementation strategy for Berlin involves establishing an innovation-oriented approach in the city administration, particularly in the case of construction and infrastructure projects.
 It is important to have regard for the best available technology when it comes to measures related to the growth of the city, e.g. the modernisation of existing housing and buildings, the construction of new buildings, or infrastructure projects.
 The technology platform www.berlin-innovation.de provides some useful guidance on this point.
 Examples are energy efficiency technology, new materials for new-build or refurbishment projects, security technology when planning new residential estates or traffic management systems in the case of mobility concepts.

-With regard to energy efficiency technology, it is important to continue to develop the profile of the smart city of Berlin as a model of competence in energy systems.
+With regard to energy efficiency technology, it is important to continue to develop the profile of the Smart City Berlin as a model of competence in energy systems.
 The importance of such systems will not only increase as the city grows: the systems themselves will make a substantial contribution to achieving the energy transition as well.

 The energy transition provides Berlin’s companies with new opportunities in the future market that is an economy built on the conservation of resources and renewable energy.
 The development and promotion of the intelligent electricity grid, “Smart Grid”, are important technological challenges which Berlin, with its inter-linking of science, research and industry, is especially able to cope with.

 Mobility is a precondition for social participation.
 The people in a city are dependent on being able to make journeys in their working and private lives with as little disruption as possible.
 For companies, the reliable and efficient provision of goods and the disposal of industrial waste and recycling materials are of central importance.

 Consequently, ensuring mobility has particular significance in Berlin.
 It means that the largest city in Germany can enjoy spatial and social cohesion and it is the basis for maintaining and strengthening the economic performance of Berlin and the metropolitan region of Berlin.